 J. R. Shute | Co-Director |

 J.R. has been studying rare and imperiled fishes in the southeastern U.S. for more than 35 years.
 J.R. and his wife Peggy moved to Knoxville in 1981 to pursue graduate degrees in Zoology at the University of Tennessee under the direction of the famed Dr. David Etnier.
 There J.R. and Peggy raised their family while both continued interests in rare fish, and established their own approaches for furthering aquatic conservation.
-Following graduate school, CFI was formally established in 1986, and later incorporated as a non-profit organization in 1992.
-Peggy is now Deputy Field Supervisor with the U. S. Fish and Wildlife Service for the Cookeville, TN office.
+Following graduate school, CFI was formally established in 1986 and later incorporated as a non-profit organization in 1992.
+Peggy is recently retired from the position of Deputy Field Supervisor with the U. S. Fish and Wildlife Service for the Cookeville, TN office.